CBC Cable Railing Requirements

 The California Building Code requires that residential guardrails have openings such that a sphere 4 inches in diameter (4 3/8 inches at stairways) cannot pass through.
 Various cable rail configurations are often proposed to minimize the rail system’s impact on the view from the deck.

-These systems are often difficult to evaluate because meeting and maintaining the spacing requirement depends on factors other than the distance between the cables, such as the tension of the cables and the anchorage of the cable supports to the deck.
-The purpose of this memorandum is to provide a performance standard which will allow field evaluation of these systems.
+Cable railing systems are often difficult to evaluate because meeting and maintaining the spacing requirement depends on factors other than the distance between the cables, such as the tension of the cables and the anchorage of the cable supports to the deck.